Ganggajang: 2000s

 Bailey worked in a variety of music cultures in Sydney and produced an album for singer-songwriter, Dave Debs.
 Bailey also played in Little's live band and with The Angels from 2002 to 2012.
-He died on 4th April 2013 after battling cancer.
+He died on 4 April 2013 after battling cancer.

 James has released three solo albums Suzannah Suite (1999) and Secrets in the Sand (2006) and 24 Hours A Night (2022).
-He was also a member of Yothu Yindi from 2001 when they toured Brazil with Gang Gajang until the end of 2005.
+He was also a member of Yothu Yindi from 2001 when they toured Brazil with GANGgajang until the end of 2005.

 Stapleton resides in Adelaide and prepared his painting exhibition, called "Oceans and Deserts".
 He made several film clips for the band and for others, whilst maintaining and developing the band's website and writing new songs.

-Gang Gajang have a following outside Australia, but whilst other acts have their major fan base in Europe (especially Scandinavia), Gang Gajang have become popular in Brazil.
-For performances since 2011, Jeff Harris (ex-Divinyls) joined on drums while Bidstrup worked for the Jimmy Little Foundation.
-In April the group performed at the 50th anniversary of the Bells Beach Surf Classic.
+GANGgajang have a following outside Australia and are especially popular in Brazil following their Mad Wax: The Surf Movie soundtrack and three tours.
+In 2011, Jeff Harris (ex-Divinyls) joined on drums while Bidstrup was unavailable while working for the Jimmy Little Foundation. but founding member Bidstrup soon became available again has appeared with the band subsequently.
+In April 2011 the group performed at the 50th anniversary of the Bells Beach Surf Classic.